 - fitting of equipment, assessment of golf swing or throwing mechanics, work ergonomics

 - platelet rich plasma injections (PRP) show some benefits in patients with chronic golfer’s elbow but better designed research studies are needed

 - some evidence for effectiveness of shockwave therapy

 - surgery is rarely indicated.
 An open surgical technique is used and is usually only performed after at least 1 year offailed conservative management

 If you are experiencing elbow pain, get it checked out.
 The longer you wait, the harder it can be to resolve.
 Get an assessment from an expert, whether you’re a golfer or not!
-Our expert physiotherapists in downtown Toronto, are experienced in assessing and treating golfer’s elbow.
-Contact us today.
+Our expert physiotherapists in Toronto, North York and Burlington are experienced in assessing and treating golfer’s elbow.
+Contact us today!

 Joon combines his love of golfing with his passion for physiotherapy by providing effective treatment options for his patients who suffer from medial epicondylitis (from golfing or otherwise).
 He has been working in orthopaedics, vestibular rehabilitation and concussion since 2002 and current is a director and therapist at Cornerstone Physiotherapy.